 In other words, we’re not necessarily going to tell you one’s better than the other.
 You can decide that.
-What we will tell you about galvanized steel vs. stainless steel is there are key properties to think about before you dream up any uses for it.
+What we will tell you about galvanized steel vs. stainless steel, is that there are key properties to think about before you dream up any uses for them.

 5 Points About Galvanized Steel Vs. Stainless Steel in Interior Design

 This is not a science class and you are probably not building a skyscraper from scratch, but it still helps to know a few basics.